Why Choose UsWhat Sets Reid Cancer Center Apart

 Visit the BRAvo! website for complete information: ReidBRAvo.org

-Women who have undergone a mastectomy often need new undergarments, whether on a short- or long-term basis. [email protected] can help, with post-mastectomy products that include bras, camisoles and forms (breast prostheses).
+Women who have undergone a mastectomy often need new undergarments, whether on a short- or long-term basis.
+Reid Health Medical Equipment can help, with post-mastectomy products that include bras, camisoles and forms (breast prostheses).

 Our certified fitter meets with women after a mastectomy in a private room at the Breast Center.
 She takes measurements and shows the patient a wide assortment of products, providing advice on which ones provide the best fit and natural appearance.
 Products are covered by Medicare and most major health insurance companies.

 If detected in the earliest stages, the five-year survival rate for breast cancer is 100%.
 Screening mammography is an essential tool in diagnosing breast cancer early.
 Reid Health Breast Center uses digital mammography, which provides better resolution than traditional mammograms.
 The technology allows a radiologist to zoom in, sharpen and even rotate the images when making a diagnosis.
-Digital mammography is available in fewer than 10% of similar centers nationally.
+Digital mammography is available in only 30% of similar centers nationally.

 Why Choose Digital?